easysoa/EasySOA-Incubation/easysoa-samples/easysoa-samples-axxx/axxx-dps-apv/README.md

 and the database driver has to be added in the webapp's WEB-INF/lib or in your application server's shared library directory.

+To enable APV calls to Pivotal to be proxied by EasySOA HTTP Proxy (once it is installed), uncomment the HTTP Conduit definition in WEB-INF/classes/axxx-dps-apv-core-deploy-context.xml .

 ### How to develop :